 Deep Transcranial Magnetic Stimulation (dTMS)

-A medical doctor (MD) who specializes in diagnosing and treating mental health disorders.
-A psychiatrist can provide psychotherapy and prescribe medications to patients.
-They typically work in hospitals, counseling centers and group or private health care practices.
+Psychiatrists are medical doctors (MDs) who specialise in the diagnosis and treatment of mental disorders.
+They may provide psychotherapy and prescribe medication to treat symptoms.
+Psychiatrists work in hospitals, counselling centres and group or private practices.

-Licensed Mental Health Counselor (LMHC) – Licensed Clinical Professional Counselor (LCPC) – Licensed Clinical Social Worker (LCSW) – Licensed Marriage and Family Therapist (LMFT)
+Licensed Mental Health Counsellor (LMHC) – Licensed Clinical Professional Counsellor (LCPC) – Licensed Clinical Social Worker (LCSW) – Licensed Marriage and Family Therapist (LMFT)

-CSWs usually have a bachelor’s degree in social work and additional training to provide mental health services.
-They are qualified to provide case-management and hospital discharge planning.
-They often work as patient advocates.
-Clinical social workers typically work in hospital settings, schools, clinics, social services or private practices
+Clinical social workers (CSWs) typically have a bachelor’s degree in social work and receive additional training to provide mental health services.
+They are qualified to provide case management, hospital discharge planning and act as patient advocates.
+CSWs usually work in hospitals, schools, clinics, social service agencies or private practice.